litsdm/AlphaStage-2.0/README.md

   <img style="width: 25px; height 25px;" src="/resources/icon.png"/>
 </p>

-Alpha Stage allows developers to get feedback from all of their players!
-It comes with built in analytics and also records the user's gameplay so developers can see what their users are doing and what they can do to improve their games.
+Alpha Stage is a playtesting platform for game developers that allows them to get valuable feedback from testers saving them time and money.
+To do this, it records the user’s gameplay or segments of it and sends it back to the developers for review.

 Alpha Stage is built on top of [electron-react-boilerplate](https://github.com/chentsulin/electron-react-boilerplate) make sure to check them out!